-Exercise good dental care for your child’s milk teeth to prevent tooth decay and ensure that your child has a beautiful smile for life!
+Exercise good dental care for your child to prevent tooth decay and to ensure that your child has a beautiful smile for life!

-So remember, mummies and daddies—protect your toddler’s pearly whites.
-Keep juice and other sugary beverages out of your junior’s sippy cup!
+So remember, mummies and daddies—protect your toddler's pearly whites.
+Keep juice and other sugary beverages out of your junior's sippy cup or milk bottle!

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.